11Warrior/vault/ReadMe.md

 ## Introduction

-`backup-cli-tool` offers a simple yet powerful way to create and manage backups from the terminal.
+`savr` offers a simple yet powerful way to create and manage backups from the terminal.
 It supports customizable backup strategies, incremental and full backups, and multiple storage backends.
 The tool empowers users to automate protection of important files, ensuring data safety and disaster recovery.
 You can integrate it into existing workflows, scripts, and schedulers so that backups run consistently without manual supervision.

 ---